Innocentem non condemnari (an innocent person should not be condemned).

 "What would have become of this million of children (...)?
 Philosophers, artists, great scientists or simply skilled craftsmen or family mothers?"

-This page is about the violation of the first of the Rights and the Victim of this violation: the Absent.
-The following text provides a more detailed exposition on the theme of "Harm and the Victim" (victim = entity undergoing the harm).
-It highlights two essential points for the characterisation of a Right violation: the use of the conditional tense and the role of imagination.
+This page examines the violation of the first right—the right to exist.
+The following text further explores the theme of "harm and the victim (the entity experiencing the harm)".
+It highlights two essential aspects of the violation of a right: the use of the conditional tense and the role of imagination.

 PDFIn the pages of this website, abortion is presented as condemnable because of the Human it deprives of being here tomorrow.

-A confusion is then regularly made, thinking that contraception would be just as condemnable as abortion, both practices having the same outcome: to make someone not be here tomorrow.
-Except that abortion is condemnable not because "it makes someone not be here tomorrow", but because, in order to achieve this objective, "it deprives someone of being here tomorrow".
+A confusion is then regularly made : the belief that contraception would be just as condemnable as abortion, since both practices have the same outcome—preventing someone from being here tomorrow.
+However, abortion is condemnable not because it 'prevents someone from being here tomorrow,' but because, in order to achieve this objective, it 'deprives someone of being here tomorrow.'

-If these two practices both stem from the concern that a child will not be here tomorrow, they are of a completely different nature.
-One fulfils this objective innocently, by not depriving anyone of being, while the other, on the contrary, in order to achieve this objective, will deprive the child to come of being.
+While both practices stem from the same worry that a child may be here tomorrow, they are fundamentally different.
+Contraception achieves this outcome innocently, without depriving anyone of being, while abortion, on the contrary, in order to achieve this objective, will deprive the child to come of being here tomorrow.

 The following link explains further why it is wrong to confuse these two practices: